nickv-phpbb/howto-convert-phpbb30mod-to-phpbb31ext/README.md

 			));
 		}

 and we are done with the php-editing.
 Your users will not get conflicts on searching for files blocks and other things because another MOD already edited the code.
+Again like with the controllers, you can have multiple listeners in the event/ directory, aswell as subscribe to multiple events with one listener.

+### Template Event

+Now the only thing left is, adding the code to the html output.
+For templates you need one file per event.

+The filename thereby includes the event name.
+In order to add the newspage link next to the FAQ link, we need to use the `'overall_header_navigation_prepend'`-event (a full list of events can be found [here](https://wiki.phpbb.com/Event_List) ).

+So we add the `styles/prosilver/template/events/overall_header_navigation_prepend_listener.html` to our extensions directory and add the html code into it.

+	<li class="icon-newspage"><a href="{U_NEWSPAGE}">{L_NEWSPAGE}</a></li>

+And that's it.
+No file edits required for the template files aswell.

+### Adding Events

+You can also add events to your extensions php and template code.
+If you miss an event from the core, please post a topic into the [[3.x] Event Requests](https://area51.phpbb.com/phpBB/viewforum.php?f=111)-Forum and we will include it for the next release.
+We try to include a huge bunch of events by default, but surely we can not cover every place your MODs need to be covered.

+### Basics finished!

+And that's it, the 3.0 Modification was successfully converted into a 3.1 Extension.

+## Compatibility

+In some cases the compatibility of functions and classes count not be kept, while increasing their power.
+You can see a list of things in the Wiki-Article about [PhpBB3.1](https://wiki.phpbb.com/PhpBB3.1)